AppLovin Corporation Class A Common Stock

 Financial Performance:

-• Key Growth Drivers: Primarily improved AppDiscovery performance, with a 50% increase in installation volume and a 22% increase in net revenue per installation compared to the prior year.
+- Key Growth Drivers: The substantial revenue growth in 2025 was primarily driven by improved Axon Ads Manager performance, with a 3% increase in installation volume and a 72% increase in net revenue per installation compared to the prior year.
+The company's ability to enhance and extend its AI-based technologies, particularly Axon AI, is critical to improving advertising effectiveness and driving growth.

 Product Portfolio:

-• Adjust: Measurement and analytics marketing platform providing visibility, insights, and data for app marketing, attribution, and fraud prevention.
+- Adjust: A software-as-a-service (SaaS) measurement and analytics marketing platform providing marketers with visibility, insights, and data for app marketing, attribution, and fraud prevention.

-• Wurl: Connected TV (CTV) platform for distributing streaming video and providing advanced advertising and publishing solutions.
+- Wurl: A connected TV (CTV) platform for distributing streaming video and providing advanced advertising and publishing solutions to attract viewers and maximize revenue, including AdPool for monetization and Global FAST Pass (GFP) for distribution.

 Capital Allocation Strategy